zhou2yx/learngit/readme.txt

 Git is distributed verison control system
-Git is free free software.
+Git is free software distributed under the GPL.